-In the region above and below the focal point, the number of photons are not high enough to ensure two-photon excitation, thus there is no fluorescence in regions other than the region of focus.
+In the region above and below the focal point, the number of photons is not high enough to ensure two-photon excitation, thus there is no fluorescence in regions other than the region of focus.
 The point spread function in a two-photon microscopy is 0.3 µm in the radial direction and 0.9 µm in the axial direction.

 Deep sectioning by multiphoton

-One of the most important aspect of multiphoton excitation is to achieve imaging of thick sections.
+One of the most important aspects of multiphoton excitation is to achieve imaging of thick sections.
 This is achieved by three methods; one, the lack of absorption of photons in the out-of-focus regions help the photons to reach the right level in the sample.

 Second, this method uses light of longer wavelength (red and infrared) and this light undergoes less scattering than blue light, which is used in conventional microscopes.
 This again leads to more photons reaching the desired plane leading to better signal.